probablybenallen/AtemWebTally/README.md

 to start just webpage tally use "npm start" and access it an a webpage on a phone or pc at http://[SERVERADDRESS] to select your camera number from the dropdown

-to start with remote control page "node atem.js -r", access on "http://[SERVERADDRESS]/remote"
+to start with ATEM remote control page "node atem.js -r", access on "http://[SERVERADDRESS]/remote"

 index.html uses an labelled array to remap the atem inputs to simple names in whatever order is most usable for camera ops/to match the multiview (i.e. we don't use hdmi cameras much so patch them to later inputs and bump up SDI)

+Uses socket.io library so possibilty of expansion to work with wireless arduino units